 - Recent Criminal Records Review Program (CRRP) check with Vulnerable Sector screening

 - Candidate Document Number (CDN) from Transport Canada

 - Able to commit to being on duty 1 week out of every month on a fixed schedule (day and night crews available)

 - Able to commit to regular monthly training (classroom and on the water)

-- Live within 15 minutes of Oak Bay Marina
+- Live within 20 minutes of our Rescue Station at Oak Bay Marina

 - Capable of handling the physical demands of SAR operations in all sea and weather conditions